abdullah-ch/refresh-token-rotation/README.md

 # Refresh Token Rotation
-This Repository implements Refresh Token Rotation Authentication System using MERN (Mongo DB - Express - React - Node) Stack
+This Repository implements Refresh Token Rotation Authentication System and Automatic Retry Mechanism of Failed APIs with Stale Access Tokens using MERN (Mongo DB - Express - React - Node) Stack

 It consists of two branches, Backend and Frontend :-